-"1.
-In this course, I gained deeper insight into the ways in which literary and cinematic modernism (in the German tradition) challenged conventional understandings and conceptions of meaning, language, civilization, sexuality, identity, and death.

-2. Together with my peers and my instructor, I engaged in critical inquiry and reflected meaningfully on alternative ways of looking at the world through literature.

-3. This course introduced me to (or helped me develop) the disciplinary practices of literary study, including close reading, textual analysis, visual analysis, critical thought, the practice of writing, and effective presentation skills."
+- 1. In this course, I gained deeper insight into the ways in which literary and cinematic modernism (in the German tradition) challenged conventional understandings and conceptions of meaning, language, civilization, sexuality, identity, and death. - 2.
+Together with my peers and my instructor, I engaged in critical inquiry and reflected meaningfully on alternative ways of looking at the world through literature. - 3.
+This course introduced me to (or helped me develop) the disciplinary practices of literary study, including close reading, textual analysis, critical thought, and the practice of writing.